Are you choosing a sleeper sofa? Wondering which ones are the most comfortable? We’ve done the research, and the verdict is in.

 The Devon from Signature Sleep has a luxury foam mattress that molds to fit the contours of your body.
 It folds out quickly and easily, and the twin sleeper size fits in smaller spaces, but it’s also available in full and queen sizes.

 It’s upholstered in fabric or faux leather and designed to match any type of interior.
 On top of this, it stands the test of time…

 And that is why it is the top pick.

 Fits Any Space – The modern design with wide track arms can be added to any living space, while the various sizes mean you can pick the size that works in your space.

-Independent Coils – The independently cased coils in the cushions add extra support and comfort, whether you want to lounge, relax, or sleep.
+Independent Coils – The independently cased coils in the cushions add extra support and comfort, whether you want to lounge, relax, or place to sleep.

 Quick Conversion – The seat pulls out into a sleeper in a matter of seconds.